Serving OData APIs

 <Annotation Term="Some.String" String="foo"/>

-value must be done as dynamic expression or as an annotation expression:
+value can be set either as an annotation expression or as a dynamic expression:

 <Annotation Term="Some.Null">